lake-walker/ETL-project/README.md

 generosity: The extent to which Generosity contributed to the calculation of the Happiness Score.

-dystopia_residual: The extent to which Dystopia Residual contributed to the calculation of the Happiness Score.
+dystopia_residual: The dystopia residual acts as a sort of control variable.
+The worst country imaginably, no country is worse than dystopia.

 Data Transformation: